 3) Trading Conditions: Through FXTM, traders can access 62 currency pairs, commodities, indices, stock CFDs, spot metals, and cryptocurrencies.
 Traders can choose between the MetaTrader 4, MetaTrader 5, and FXTM Trader trading platforms.
 They offer negative balance protection to traders.

-4) Customer Support: Traders can reach FXTM’s customer support team through live chat, email, or phone call.
-The live chat option is available in Malay.
+4) Customer Support: Traders can reach FXTM Malaysia’s support team through live chat, email, or phone call.
+The live chat on their website is also available in Malay (as well as English).
 They do not have a local Malaysian phone number.

 FXTM Pros